guardtime/libparamset/README.md

 # libparamset #
-The libparamset is a software development kit for handling COmmand-Line (COL.) parameters and program tasks resolved from the predefined COL. paramer set.
+The libparamset is a software development kit for handling command-line parameters and program tasks resolved from the predefined command-line parameter set.

 The libparamset provides the following functionality:
 * Parameters can be parsed from command-line, read from configuration file or inserted from the code.